-The Project MALES Student Mentoring Program connects undergraduate students from the University of Texas at Austin with Austin-area high school males.
-Partnering with the Austin Independent School District (AISD), Project MALES Student Mentors work with high school males in an effort to improve the educational attainment and college-going competencies of young men of color while also providing a safe space for these young students to discuss responsible manhood.
-The Project MALES Student Mentoring Program was piloted at William B. Travis Early College High School (ECHS) during the 2011-2012 academic year, we are now at Webb Middle School, Martin Middle School, Mendez Middle School, and Gus Garcia Young Men’s Leadership Academy.
-We are also at the following high schools; Travis ECHS, Lanier High School, Lyndon B. Johnson ECHS, and Reagan ECHS in Austin ISD.
+The Project MALES Student Mentoring Program connects undergraduate students from the University of Texas at Austin with Austin-area high school and middle school male students.
+Partnering with Central Texas school districts, Project MALES Student Mentors work to improve the educational attainment and college-going competencies of young men of color while also providing a safe space for these young students to discuss responsible manhood.
+The Project MALES Student Mentoring Program was piloted at William B. Travis Early College High School (ECHS) during the 2011-2012 academic year, we are now at Webb Middle School, Martin Middle School, Mendez Middle School, Burnet Middle School, and Gus Garcia Young Men’s Leadership Academy.
+We are also serving the following high schools; Travis ECHS, Lanier ECHS, Lyndon B. Johnson ECHS, Reagan ECHS, and Eastside Memorial ECHS in Austin ISD.
 We are also in Manor ISD and KIPP Brave High School.
 This fall we we will also be adding Del Valle ISD, as one of our new mentoring sites.
-Mentors visit with local high school students every week to mentor and discuss a variety of topics ranging from college preparation to financial literacy to the “soft” skills needed to succeed in college and beyond.
+Mentors visit with local high school and middle school students every week to mentor and discuss a variety of topics ranging from college preparation to financial literacy to the “soft” skills needed to succeed in college and beyond.
 For more information, contact Project MALES Director, Dr. Emmet Campos at email@example.com or Program Coordinator Rodrigo Aguayo at firstname.lastname@example.org.
 You can also visit us on Facebook or follow us on Twitter.

-Advancing equitable educational outcomes for mals students of color at the local, state, and national level.
+Advancing equitable educational outcomes for male students of color at the local, state, and national level.

-The Project MALES Student Mentoring Program collaborates with local schools and communities to implement and sustain effective mentoring services for male students of colot, focused on increasing post-secondary completion and success.
+The Project MALES Student Mentoring Program collaborates with local schools and communities to implement and sustain effective mentoring services for male students of color, focused on increasing post-secondary success.

-Since 2011, the Project MALES Student Mentoring Program has fostered discussion and relationship-building among male undergraduate mentors and male high school students in the Austin Independent School District.
+Since 2011, the Project MALES Student Mentoring Program has focused on relationship-building among male undergraduate mentors and male high school students in Central Texas school districts.
 This model is a research-informed initiative that highlights mentoring as a way to leverage social capital among males of color at various points in the educational pipeline to ultimately build a stronger college-going culture among this group of students.
 The basic structure entails a “near-peer” mentoring philosophy, with college freshmen being paired with high school freshmen to allow for longer term bonds to develop.

 - Weekly or Bi-weekly guided, purposeful peer-mentoring sessions across generational lines (professionals to college students, college students to high school students)